SUPPORT TRACK THE TROPICS

 NWS NATIONAL HURRICANE CENTER MIAMI FL AL132025

-PRESENT MOVEMENT TOWARD THE WEST-NORTHWEST OR 295 DEGREES AT 6 KT
+PRESENT MOVEMENT TOWARD THE NORTHEAST OR 40 DEGREES AT 42 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL